abdimalikovdiyorbek/country-homepage/README.md

 - CSS

 ## Key Takeaways
-- If you really wanna get my help, it's free but you have to pay for my traveling to Uzbek city you chose.
+- If you really wanna get my help, it's free but you have to pay for my traveling to Uzbek city you chose